First Okta Sign-in: Active Friend Accounts Created Before Feb 25, 2026

 1. Navigate to the sign-in page for a service you previously accessed with your Friend account.

-2. Enter your Email and then click Next.
+2. Enter the Email associated with your Friend account and then click Next.

 3. Click the Email option.